gmck/NavigationGraph9Net9/README.md

     return insets;
  }
   ```
   That just about covers all the changes.
+One more reminder, to see the Predictive Back Gesture on quitting the app on Android 13 and 14 devices you need to enable Predictive Back Animations in Developer Options.
+The same setting has been removed from Android 15 as it is now the deault.

   **The following is a list of devices that were tested**